erez-o/docsforge/docs/customizing-the-public-api.md

 For example: `api/my_class/my_func`.

-You can exclude or include multiple api pages by seperating between them with a comma.
+You can exclude or include multiple api pages by adding them as a yaml list.

 **Examples:**